RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 {{<image filename="images/rc/create-flexible-sub-active-active-on.png" width="75%" alt="When you enable Active-Actve, you need to specify the regions for each database instance." >}}{{< /image >}}

-When you enable Active-Active Redis, the region control changes to a default showing two regions.
+When you enable Active-Active Redis, two regions are selected by default.
 Select the drop-down arrow to display a list of provider regions that support Active-Active databases.

 {{<image filename="images/rc/create-sub-active-active-regions.png" width="50%" alt="Use the Region drop-down to select the regions for your Active-Active database." >}}{{< /image >}}